gunchleoc/feediverse/README.md

 Available values are documented in the
 [Mastodon upstream project](https://github.com/halcy/Mastodon.py/blob/master/mastodon/Mastodon.py).

+# Content Warnings

+You can CW all posts by adding the parameter:

+    cw: Spoiler Text

 # Rewriting URLs

 The rewrite options can be used e.g. to swap links in the posts for more privacy-friendly options,